RobsonBrazJunior/RobsonBrazJunior/README.md

 </div>

 <h4>
-	🚧 I study programming since I was 14 years old, 🚀 In 2012 I started university, I stopped and went back a few times until I found that this was what I really wanted to do for the rest of my life.❤️ I started on the front-end, migrated to the back-end and today I am looking to have the necessary knowledge to be a fullstack developer. 😃
+	🚧 I am a fullstack developer graduated in Internet Systems from the Federal Institute of Mato Grosso with just over 4 years of experience focusing on .NET 🚀 and C# language ❤️.
+I have been working with a greater focus on the back-end but I am also familiar with the front-end. 😃
 </h4>

 ### :mortar_board: Academic education